Part-time On-Campus Job Search for International Graduate Students

 The Solution

-Redesigning the part-time/student job search process to meet the particular needs of international graduate students who want to be more strategic in building relevant experience.
+We redesigned the part-time/student job search process to meet the needs of international graduate students who want to be more strategic in building relevant experience through on-campus work.

 Background & Process